 Intercompany validation results

-After entering data and executing validation, Collectors submit forms for approval.
+After entering data and executing validation, collectors submit forms for approval.

 To submit a form: